Lambda-Null/tome/B_Loose_Ends/Future_Work.md

 * Tab completion on commands
 * Macros in macro names
 * Builtin macros for things related to Tome one may want to reference in their project
-* Command to ask ChatGPT to write a section
 * Report line numbers for failure
 * Wildcard filename, both `*` and `**`
 * Stage /.tome/commands directory
 * Define macros in tables easily
+* A way to express that the `build` command needs to be run before another command

 ## Discussing These Ideas